tomcodes/dotfiles-1/README.md

     vagrant up
     vagrant provision

+It takes around 30 min to provision the whole box.

+Then, the package control for sublime text has to be manually installed. `lxappearance` can help changing the gtk theme and `nitrogen` can be used for setting a wallpaper.

 ## Shortcut reference table

 Shortcuts tend to be consistent between apps.
 Here is a table listing a few of them.